 If you're interested in a career in human factors then have a look at this web-site, based in Queensland, which specialises in postgraduate training in human factors:

-These psychologists use their skills in statistics, research design, computing and data analysis to carry out research.
+Psychology researchers use their skills in statistics, research design, computing and data analysis to carry out research.
 They may work in government departments, management institutes, market research, media and public opinion research.
 As already mentioned, they may also work in universities researching their own area of speciality; and in research centres and private or public institutions (e.g. road and accident research, market research, radio and television audience research).
-Research psychologists may find themselves working in research teams with specialists from other disciplines such as economics, medicine, education, statistics, pharmacology, and engineering.
+Researchers may find themselves working in research teams with specialists from other disciplines such as economics, medicine, education, statistics, pharmacology, and engineering.

 For information about postgraduate training requirements in these various areas follow this link: